open-feature/go-sdk-contrib/CONTRIBUTING.md

 This is easy to add by using the -s/--signoff flag to git commit.

-More info is available in the OpenFeature-contrib [community docs](https://openfeature.dev/docs/reference/sdks/server/go/).
+More info is available in the OpenFeature [community docs](https://openfeature.dev/community/technical-guidelines/#developer-certificate-of-origin).

 ## Releases